crate/crate/docs/config/cluster.rst

   number of nodes in the cluster.
   Only set this to a number below the total number of nodes in the cluster after checking the number of nodes required for quorum and the number of replicas configured in your tables.
-However,

   ..
 CAUTION::